HMC-Makerspace/MAKE/MAKE-website/md/faq.md

 ## How can I get funding for a project?

 All 5C students have access to up to $50 worth of funding per semester.
 Separately, Harvey Mudd students have access to up to $200 worth of funding through the Brawn Grant.
-To apply, fill out [Student Project Application Form](https://docs.google.com/document/d/1kx6-SK9kjsYsJHwgEySk4QmM7U9FWOxUmHo8a2_U0RQ) and email a PDF to makerspace-management-l@hmc.edu.
+To apply, click on the Student Project Application tab and fill out the form.

 ## Where is the Makerspace?